 The RYT 300 certification is an advanced level course that requires at least 300 hours of training and teaching experience that is usually done over a 6-week intensive program – although there are a variety of programs that have different longer schedules over 3-6 months.

 In order to get an RYT 300, level of certification you previously must have taken a 200hr yoga teacher training prior to enrolling.
+Since 2019, Yoga Alliance has changed their rules, now allowing anyone to take the advanced 300hr course without having to take the 200hr course.
 The main difference according to the Yoga Alliance website is that the 300hr course is “more advanced, more detailed, and/or subtler, and the training enables them to teach with greater skill than could reasonably be expected of a RYT 200.”

 300-hour Teacher Training Modules Include: